mahesh-singh/til/python/virtualenv-wirtualenvwrapper.md

-#How to to activate venv
+#How to use virtualenv & virtualenvwrapper

 install pip
 `sudo apt-get install python3-pip`